 In my first-grade school writing class, we were given ‘A Yellow Leaf’ as a subject.
 I only understood later that the teacher was challenging us to think, to expand what we visualized.
 A writer has to be more insightful and perceive more than what commoners do.

-Wanting to be a writer, I ended up becoming a business woman for decades.
+Wanting to be a writer, I ended up becoming a businesswoman for decades.
 Now the retirement life has offered me the luxury to be back to the dream, and I thought of this yellow leaf whenever I see one.

 It has been almost two weeks since the last ice storm hit.
 Rain comes and goes as it pleases.
 The low temperature kept the ice and snow on the ground.
 Sparrow food is hidden under the snow and he is too heavy to access our squirrel-proof feeder.
 I felt sorry for him, so I sprayed the seeds on the snow…

-Traffic on the main streets has come back to normal except my neighborhood.
+Traffic on the main streets has come back to normal except in my neighborhood.
 Only if I dare to pass the treachery and icy slope nearby, I can get down to the main road and drive freely.
-But that step is daunting, I am still hesitating to make that pass.
+But that step is daunting, and I am still hesitating to make that pass.